MateoJaksic/High-speed-and-high-ratio-referential-genome-compression/README.md

-# Genome compression and decompression algorithm
+# High-speed and high-ratio referential genome compression

 ## About the Project